Jean-Baptiste de Valbelle: Family

 Several genealogists trace the origin of the Valbelle family to the old viscounts of Marseille.

 However, a Sieur Garcinière wrote to Robin de Briancon, author of the Nobiliaire de Provence, that the Valbelle family went back no further than to Honoré I, an apothecary, who made a fortune from his profession and was then elected second consul of Marseille in 1528.

 Another genealogist states that this proves the nobility of the family, since no second consul of Marseille was ever taken from a mechanical trade.

 The genealogist Pierre d'Hozier noted on one of these contradictory letters that despite the warning the late Sieur Robert de Briançon did not refrain from drawing up the genealogy of the Valbelle family as requested in exchange for a payment of 1,000 pistoles.

 Honoré de Valbelle twice participated in the defense of Marseille, first against the constable of Bourbon who raised the siege in 1524, and then against Charles V, Holy Roman Emperor in 1536.

 Honoré left handwritten memoirs on these two defenses.

 His son, Cosme de Valbelle, was captain of 50 men in the army of Francis I of France and fought in the Battle of Ceresole (1544).

 Under Henry II of France, he commanded three galleys sent to the Kingdom of Naples in 1552 to help the prince of Salerno, and in 1553 he helped take the Isle of Corfu.

 His son Antoine commanded Marseille in 1579 and 1584 against the Huguenots.

-Antoine's son Cosme II was a captain of 100 men and commander of a galley under Louis XIII of France.
+Antoine's son Cosme II was a captain of 100 men and commander of a galley under Louis XIII.